JianGuoZhou3/lncRNA_BC/README.md

 2. Exome Analysis

-Transcriptome Analysis is for identification of lincRNA over or sub expressed in breast cancer patients who didn't response to neoadjuvant chemotherapy treatment.
-The main objective for this analysis is to identify the association of this lincRNA with coding genes and how they are involved in chemoresistance mechanisms
+Transcriptome Analysis is for the identification of lincRNA over or sub-expressed in breast cancer patients who didn't response to neoadjuvant chemotherapy treatment.
+The main objective for this analysis is to identify the association of this lincRNA with coding genes and how they are involved in chemoresistance mechanisms.

-In the other hand, the exome analysis is performed with the objective to identify the possible genetic cause of the distortion in coding gene expression profiles in chemoresistance in breast cancer patients, and if it is related to some clinical variables, like molecular subtype or hormonal receptors expression.
+On the other hand, the exome analysis is performed with the objective to identify the possible genetic cause of the distortion in coding gene expression profiles in chemoresistance in breast cancer patients, and if it is related to some clinical variables, like molecular subtype or hormonal receptors expression.
 With this information, we will be able to associate the genetic profile of coding genes to prognostic and prediction in order to provide benefits for patients management.

 The final aim of this whole project is to predict functional association between lincRNA and coding genes through bioinformatic analysis and then validate them to identify possible therapeutic targets and panels of biomarkers for prediction and prognostic in breast cancer patients.